aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - **nothing** within the system **depends on the tests**;
 - tests are **independently deployable**; they are deployed in test system rather in production ones;
 - tests are **the most isolated** system component; they are not necessary for system operation; no user depends on them; their role to support development, not operation; they are no less a system component than any other; in many ways they represent the model that all other system components should follow.

+#### DESIGN FOR TESTABILITY

+Tests that are not well-integrated into design of the system into the design of the system are fragile.
+They make the system rigid and difficult to change.

+The issue is coupling.
+Tests that are strongly coupled to the system must change along with the system.
+Even a trivial change to a system component can cause many coupled tests to break or require changes.
+This is known as the Fragile Test Problem.

+Fragile tests make the system rigid.
+When devs realize that simple changes to the system can cause massive test failures, they may resist making those changes.

+The first rule of software design – whether for testability or for any other reason – is always the same: **do not depend on volatile things**.
+GUIs are volatile.
+Test suites that operate the system through the GUI must be fragile.
+Therefore design the system, and the tests, so that business rules can be tested without using the GUI.